Paptop/Breakout/README.md

 ## Structure
 Main Thread is the gameloop.
 Level is a manage of game entities and paddle placement.
 Commands are used to move the player paddle.
 GObject is the main interface for game entities.
+GamePanel is the wrapper for gameloop with its own states